It’s harder to get rid of dry skin on feet than it should be. Here we explain why, and what to do about rough skin and cracked heels

 The Body Shop peel isn’t cheap – at £18.50 – but if it works for you, you’re effectively getting two products for the price of one.
 With less effort than a foot file and less shedding than exfoliating socks.Buy now from The Body Shop

-This electric foot file can be used on wet and dry skin, and gently exfoliates dry and flaky skin on both your feet and lower leg area.
+This Smooth Electric Foot File from Scholl can be used on wet and dry skin, and they gently exfoliate dry and flaky skin on both your feet and lower leg area.

-Soaking feet in warm water helps soothe and loosen dry skin, whilst also improving blood circulation, which int turn can help prevent dry skin in the future.
+Soaking feet in warm water helps soothe and loosen dry skin, whilst also improving blood circulation.
+This in turn can help prevent dry skin in the future.

-Adding a small amount of vinegar to a foot soak may also help to treat mild forms of Athlete’s foot, as vinegar has powerful antimicrobial properties that help disinfect the feet and eliminates foot odour.
-You can read more about Athelete’s foot in our best foot cream guide.
+Adding a small amount of vinegar to a foot soak may also help to treat mild forms of Athlete’s foot.
+This is because vinegar has powerful antimicrobial properties that help disinfect the feet and eliminates foot odour.
+You can read more about Athlete’s feet in our best foot cream guide.

-Other beneficial ingredients that can also be added to a foot soak include: Epsom salt, honey, lemon juice, peppermint essential oil and oatmeal.
+Other beneficial ingredients that can also be added to a foot soak include: Epsom salts, honey, lemon juice, peppermint essential oil and oatmeal.

-If you’re looking for a luxury foot soak from the comfort of your own home, we’d recommend using the HoMedics MySpa Luxury Foldaway Foot Spa.
+If you’re looking for a luxury foot soak from the comfort of your own home, we’d recommend using the HoMedics MySpa Luxury Foldaway Foot Spa (£39).

 It’s fantastic for soothing aching soles, this spa offers a vibration massage to target the acupressure points on the soles of the feet.
-Pour in some Mavala Soothing Foot Bath Salts to soothe swollen, dry, and tired feet and you’re all set for the perfect pamper evening at home.
+Pour in some Mavala Soothing Foot Bath Salts (£11.55) to soothe swollen, dry, and tired feet, and you’re all set for the perfect pamper evening at home.

 Regularly moisturising the feet helps reduce existing dry skin but it also prevents new dry skin from accumulating making it a crucial step after using an exfoliator and foot soak, to lock in moisture in the skin.